Zelshair/cstr-event-vision/README.md

    }
    ```

+By following these steps, you can easily extend the framework to support other event-based vision representations that suit your research or application needs.

 ## Supported Datasets
 This project supports various event-based datasets for both object and action recognition.
 Below are the supported datasets along with their download links: